PeterRonne/PeterRonne/README.md

 - 👋 Hi, I’m @PeterRonne
-- 👀 I’m interested in web development
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate on making a game, or any other fun projects your might have.
+- 💞️ I’m looking to collaborate on making a game, or any other fun projects you might have.
 - 📫 How to reach me (This is gonna be blank for now)

 <!---